algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/profiling.md

 The first one is memory profilers.
 A particular example is `cachegrind`, which is a part of `valgrind`.
 It simulates all memory operations to assess memory performance, although usually significantly slowing down the program in the process.
 They can provide a bit more information than just `perf` cache events.

 The second category is machine code analyzers.
-These are programs that take assembly code and simulate its execution on a particular microarchitecture using information available to compilers, and output the latency and throughput of the whole snippet, as well as cycle-perfect utilizaiton of various resources in a CPU.
+These are programs that take assembly code and simulate its execution on a particular microarchitecture using information available to compilers, and output the latency and throughput of the whole snippet, as well as cycle-perfect utilization of various resources in a CPU.

 There are many of them, but I personally prefer `llvm-mca`, which you can probably install via a package manager together with `clang`.
 You can also access it through a new web-based tool called [UICA](https://uica.uops.info).